 The PNW most writers never see

-We go to places most writers don’t because we don’t just WRITE about the PNW, we LIVE in the Pacific Northwest.
-We go fishing and outdoors with the folks most outlets don’t ever meet, while putting food on the table.
-That’s not a beat — that’s a point of view.
-That practical, common sense approach to life is what’s been missing from Pacific Northwest journalism.
+We go to places most writers don’t because we don’t just write about the PNW, we live in it.
+That practical, common sense approach to life is what has been missing from Pacific Northwest journalism.

 — Brian Henderson, Founder & Editor-in-Chief, PNW Daily